The Seven Principles

 Research-based.
 Effective.
 Sustainable.

-College Prep Teaching & Learning
+College Prep Teaching and Learning

-Building Relationships & Personalization
+Building Relationships and Personalization